Move over cricket â€“ Time to change the game

 According to Vijay Rajput, COO, ESPN India, â€śIndia has primarily been a single-sport country.
 But at STAR Sports, we believe Indian fans would love to consume other sports as well, if a product is packaged well and presented in an interesting manner.
 Our main aim is to broad base consumption of sports in the country.
 IBL fit in well with our overall strategy of building multi-sport viewership.
 We see huge potential for a product like IBL, much like we saw value in the Hockey India League.â€ť

-Notably, international companies such as Hero, Vodafone and Pepsi are putting their money in sporting events and advertisements that are not related to cricket and are also investing heavily in marketing and promotional activities.
+Notably, according to my friend, a huge fan of online games that payout real money, international companies such as Hero, Vodafone and Pepsi are putting their money in sporting events and advertisements that are not related to cricket and are also investing heavily in marketing and promotional activities.
 This seems to indicate that the population has an appetite for other sports as well.
 As part of a change, a few months back Pepsi launched an ad campaign with a change-the-game theme.
 The ad featured some of the popular cricketers playing an entirely different ball game â€“ Football.

 According to a survey conducted by the leading sports and sponsorship market research agency SMG Insight/YouGov, India is one of the major sports market in the world with a population of 1.2 billion and a well-established sporting atmosphere.
 The report highlights the supremacy of cricket over other sports, but successful hosting of international sporting events such as the IPL, Commonwealth Games and Indian Formula One Grand Prix has placed India in the list of countries that are witnessing fast growth in sporting businesses.